chrisenytc/bella/README.md

 If you have any problem or suggestion please open an issue [here](https://github.com/chrisenytc/bella/issues).

 ## License

+The MIT License

-Copyright (c) 2014 Christopher EnyTC
+Copyright (c) 2014, Christopher EnyTC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation